cannot recognize ink cartridge 88/69 in my Epson Stylus NX415 printer

 cannot recognize ink cartridge 88/69

 The Epson Stylus NX415 is a color inkjet printer.
-The printer uses T088/69/68 ink cartridges, which is the first generation of Epson ink that employs a wentess sensor behind the primary chip.
+The printer uses T088/69/68 ink cartridges, which use a wetness sensor behind the visible primary chip.

 This is an old question, but I have some working information since I had one years ago.
 These NX415 printers are one of the first dual chip wetness sensor printers with the 88/69/68 series carts that don’t like to come out.
 These carts are a nightmare for refillers and end users who refill their own carts.